 Girl Guides and Boy Scouts are both creations that stem from a Charlotte Mason education.
 Mason believed scouting created amazing educational outcomes and was beneficial for learning about God’s creation.

 This led to another hallmark that is popular among CM advocates – nature walks.
 This is just taking your sketchbook and/or nature journal and interacting with nature.
 For example, you might draw a bird or inspect a leaf.
 Nature is your classroom here.

 Here’s a video I made on nature walks:

 7. Grow the Mind and Grow the Person

-The aim of a CM education is to cultivate a wide range of interests by teaching children how to teach themselves.
-This meant that children went from needing to have learning facilitated to much less guidance in a child’s education later in life.
+A CM education aims to cultivate a wide range of interests by teaching children how to teach themselves.
+However, this meant that children went from needing to have learning facilitated to much less guidance in a child’s education later in life.

 This is because, as education began, CM assumed children needed molding and growth.
-Later in life, when that child has grown older and learned a lot of good habits, they can teach themselves using the skills they’ve been given.
+Then, later in life, when that child has grown older and learned many good habits, they can teach themselves using the skills they’ve been given.
 That is, they can pick up harder and harder books and make their way through them, looking up words by themselves as they go.

 CM aimed to grow the whole person, and, as you’ll see below, that includes spiritual growth for ‘His good pleasure’.